 05 of 08

 After using progressively finer grits through the sanding process with your random orbital sander or sheet sander, the last step before ending the sanding process should always be to give the project a good once-over (at the minimum) hand sanding.
-Not only will hand sanding the project before the finish allow you to fine-tune some spots that may need a little extra care, but it also can help eliminate any last little sanding marks caused by the power sander.
+Hand sanding for a perfect final touch allows you to fine-tune some spots that may need a little extra care, and eliminate any last little sanding marks caused by the power sander.
 Learn how to give a final hand sanding before moving on to finishing in this woodworking tip.

 06 of 08

 While it may seem very basic and simple, the process of making sandpaper is rather technical and quite fascinating.
-I recently was able to take a tour of the Ali Industries factory, where I watched them make a variety of Gator Finishing sandpaper and other abrasive products.
-It was a very enlightening experience.
-In this article, follow along step-by-step as sandpaper, sanding belts and sanding disks are manufactured.
+We were able to take a tour of the Ali Industries factory, where we watched them make a variety of Gator Finishing sandpaper and other abrasive products.
+Seeing how sandpaper is made was a very enlightening experience, as well as seeing the step-by-step process of how sanding belts and sanding disks are manufactured.

 07 of 08

 As with sandpaper, sanding belts have a specific formulation and manufacturing process that allows them to be durable, to stand up to the heat generated by the power of the belt sander.
 The belts are created from long strips of sandpaper designed to handle high temperatures, are then cut to width and taped together to form a loop.
-Follow along and see how the belts for your belt sander are manufactured.
+Follow along and see how sanding belts are manufactured.

 08 of 08